cmllr/munin-node/README.md

 - The command `list $nodename` and `list` are identical.
 - Putty and the Windows `telnet` command do not work properly when connnecting to the listened port
+- Not all configuration values are supported

+## Configuration

+In general, the plugin supports the settings listed on [http://guide.munin-monitoring.org/en/latest/reference/munin-node.conf.html](http://guide.munin-monitoring.org/en/latest/reference/munin-node.conf.html).

+There are some platfrom specific exceptions which are *not supported*:

+- user
+- group
+- ignore_file
+- global_timeout
+- background
+- sid
+- The Perl based Net::Server configurations
+- pid_file

 ## Contributing